Gusto Review: Is It Right for Your Business?

 15% of Overall Score

 Online onboarding, which means giving employees the option to fill out forms like W-4s electronically, is the top criterion, followed by state new hire reporting and the availability of a self-service portal where employees can view pay stubs, edit information, and access forms.
-Extra points were also given to providers who offer expert HR support, benefits options, and health insurance plans that cover all US states.
+Extra points were also given to providers that offer expert HR support, benefits options, time tracking, and health insurance plans that cover all US states.

 15% of Overall Score